Data-Analytics-Tutors/0-Introduction/README.md

 - **Tableau Public:** For creating and sharing data visualizations.

 ### **4. Hands-On Practice**
-- Students will complete exercises using tools such as Python and Tableau.
+- Students will complete exercises using tools such as Python.

 ---